thedarkjester/ConsensysAssignment/README.md

 	4. This should change the network and refresh the dApp to the correct network
 	5. Make sure to connect your first account to the dApp
 	6. Create a second account in MetaMask (don't use a new seed phrase)
-	7. Switch between accounts and note the change at the top of the page in the dApp
+	7. Switch between accounts and note the change at the top of the page in the dApp (also connect this account)
+		1. This will allow you to test non-owner scenarios such as purchasing
 	8. See the demo video for some use cases
 	9. Play around, have fun.
-My UI skills are average, so there may need to be an occasional refresh
+My UI skills are average, so there may need to be an occasional refresh if running on the testnet

-Thanks for reading - and remember - not your keys, not your crypto (Andreas Antonopoulos)
+Thanks for reading - and remember - not your keys, not your crypto (credit: Andreas Antonopoulos)